I thought I’d come on here today and share something that I think is really important.

 The fact the idea has crossed your mind means you’re searching for something.
 Trying to find a solution is one step closer to fixing the problem.
 And yes even if only in a small way the problem can be fixed.
 For me, the ways I found changed my life.

-About three months after I had that conversation with my friend I booked my ticket.
+Three months after I had that conversation with my friend I booked my ticket.
 I’d been to two different counselors.
 I had a friend who’d done a great job of bribing me to leave the house with cake.
 My self-esteem had picked up out of the minuses.
 I was back to uni, still hating it, but you know I was there and that counts for something!
 I felt like yeah you know what I could actually do this.
 I was excited about life again.
 And I honestly don’t have the words to describe how amazing that felt.

 When you’ve come from a place of not even remembering that excitement exists.
 It’s like going outside for the first time and seeing the world in all it’s technicolour glory.
 Wow.
 Even today just being outside and stopping to look around sometimes makes me a bit emotional.